autosapien/CarND-Vehicle-Detection/README.md

 Clearly we can see that a car has a horizontal top and bottom with some vertical orientations on the side.
 At times the number plate and windshield are also identifiable in the hog image.
-The non car images have random and more empty.
+The non car images have random and more empty histogram of gradients.

-### Other Features
+### Feature Vector

 In addition to using HOG we also use the spacial and histogram of color features.

-### Feature Vector
+The feature vector used has a length of 4932.

-The first 3072 inputs are from the spacial_features.
-The image array (64x64x3) is flattened into a 1d vector.
+The first 3072 inputs are from the spacial features.
+The image array (64x64x3) is flattened into a 1d vector and used as an input.
-The next 96 inputs are the histogram of TODO
+The next 96 inputs are the histogram of colors, we TODO The next 1764 inputs are the histogram of gradients (or HOG)

 ### Normalization